-First and foremost, fitness is important to our physical health.
+First and foremost, fitness is essential to our physical health.
 Not only does aerobic exercise improve our cardiovascular strength and health, but it can also help keep our weight in check, which makes us healthier.
-Increasingly we are seeing the benefits of strength workouts and weight-lifting.
+Increasingly we see the benefits of strength workouts and weight-lifting.
 This has a direct and positive benefit on bone strength and bone density – something we never really considered as kids.
 Being physically fit also makes us mentally more fit and can keep us mentally healthier throughout our lives.

 No one type of exercise is right for everyone, but there are universal components of exercise that make it more successful and keep us motivated.